mnunezsa95/se_notes/3. Languages/7. Python/Numpy/Py - NumPy (Vectors).md

 # Adding and Subtracting Vectors
 * Vectors of the same size can be added or subtracted
-* When adding or subtracting vectors, the operation is performed for each element of the vectors
+- When performing an operation with a number and a vector, each element in the array undergoes the same operation, resulting in a new array of identical size.
 	![[table-adding-subtracting-vectors.png]]

 ```Python